ewilk0/Caltech-ACM-216/README.md

-Homework for ACM 216 (Markov Chains, Discrete Stochastics) at Caltech
+Homework for ACM 216 (Markov Chains, Discrete Stochastic Processes) at Caltech